Hora Svaté Kateřiny: Geography

 Hora Svaté Kateřiny is located about 17 km northwest of Most and 41 km west of Ústí nad Labem.
 It lies on the Czech-German border and is adjacent to the municipality of Deutschneudorf in Saxony.

 Hora Svaté Kateřiny lies in the Ore Mountains.
 The highest peaks in the municipal territory are Eduardova skála at 902 m above sea level on the border with Boleboř, and Kamenný vrch at 842 m near the border with Brandov.
 A dominant feature of the town proper is the hill Růžový vrch at 729 m.

-The stream Kateřinský potok, a left tributary of the Schweinitz, passes through the municipal territory.
+The stream Kateřinský potok, a left tributary of the Schweinitz, flows through the municipal territory.
 The southern boundary of the territory follows approximately the stream Telčský potok, a right tributary of the Natzschung.

 History

 The first written mention of the settlement is from 1480, when Lorenz Glatz of Altenhorst acquired the mines in 1473 and opened new ones as well as a smeltery.
-In 1516 his sister Anna, the wife of military leader and mining entrepreneur Sebastian von Weitmühl, inherited the property.
+In 1516, his sister Anna, the wife of military leader and mining entrepreneur Sebastian von Weitmühl, inherited the property.
 Silver was struck in the 16th century, leading to a significant boom of the community which in 1528 was elevated to the status of a royal mining town.
 Towards the end of the 16th century, the town passed into the hands of Emperor Rudolf II.
 It had about 177 houses and up to 2,500 inhabitants at this time.

 Upon changing hands in 1605, the smelting works were closed and the copper ore was brought to Grünthal near Olbernhay in Saxony for processing.
 The new owners had little interest in continuing the mines, and overruled the privileges hitherto conceded to the mining towns and the miners.
 The inhabitants were burdened with socage despite the interventions of emperors Rudolf II and Ferdinand II.
 Instead of mining, the weaving of linen was taken up on a large scale.
 The evangelical church, which was begun in 1607 and consecrated in 1611, passed in the course of Counter-Reformation, upon compulsory conversion of the populace to Catholicism in 1627, to the patronage of the Jesuits of Dux in 1632.